 - Mixed Hearing Loss: As the name suggests, this type is a mixture of sensorineural and conductive hearing loss.

-Hearing loss can cause not only ability to hear, but sometimes sounds can even be distorted.
+Hearing loss can cause not only the ability to hear but sometimes sounds can even be distorted.
 At times people can also suffer from tinnitus, which is a ringing sound in your head and ears.
 Tinnitus can be only temporary and subside over time, but it can also remain for people’s entire lives!

-Noise Induced Hearing Loss: PREVENTABLE BUT IRREVERSIBLE
+Noise-Induced Hearing Loss: PREVENTABLE BUT IRREVERSIBLE

 Also known as NIHL, this is a form of sensorineural hearing loss that is caused by exposure to loud sounds.
 It is the most easily prevented but the hardest to cure.

 Sounds at or over 85 decibels (Dbs) can cause irreparable damage after exposure.
-Depending on the decibel level of the sound, it takes different amounts of exposure time before damage is caused.
+Depending on the decibel level of the sound, it takes different amounts of exposure time before the damage is caused.
 For example, it would take approximately 8 hours worth of exposure for a lawn mover to cause hearing damage, but you could get hearing loss from less than 5 minutes of listening to speakers at full volume!

 Often it is a gradual process and so it easily goes unnoticed.
 Therefore although it is fairly common among the population, a very small amount of those affected actually get treatment.
-Hearing loss is something usually associated with age but in fact the sounds that can cause NIHL are more common than you might think.
+Hearing loss is something usually associated with age but in fact, the sounds that can cause NIHL are more common than you might think.